The journal is published in English. No formal limit is placed on the length of a paper, but Editors may recommend shortening of a long paper.

 - concise and informative title

-- full names and affiliations of all the authors, including e-mail addresses
+- full names and affiliations of all the authors, including e-mail addresses (only for the final version)

 - date of submission